 The number of children that are born with autism is rising.
 We can disqualify them all as disabled in a world that IS very challenging for autistic people.
 Or we can start listening more and change to make it a better place for everyone.

-I will leave it at this and would love to hear what questions you may have.
+I will leave it at this and would love to hear your questions.

 Would you like us to share more practical content related to neurodiversity?